eudoxia0/interim/README.md

 was built to prove that sound, GC-free, compile-time memory management can be implemented in a way that's both simple to build and easy to learn and use.

+## Overview of Regions

+Memory safety is achieved by preventing three classes of errors:

+- `NULL pointers`
+- Double `free()`.
+- Use after `free()`.

+Preventing `NULL` pointers is easy: we use an option type (called `Maybe` in Haskell).
+In the case of Interim, we have a special pointer type called `nullable` which represents a pointer which is potentially `NULL`.
+The `nullable/case` construct can be used to extract a never-`NULL` pointer in a safe way.

+Preventing double and use after `free()` errors is harder, and this is where regions come in.

+Pointers are tagged with the region they belong to.

 ## Examples

 ### Hello World